 - Where can you buy Bolivian Rainbow peppers?

 |Jalapeño reference point||Near equal heat to 12 times hotter|

 How hot is the Bolivian Rainbow pepper?

 With their bright colors. they may look more fruit-like than hot-pepper-like, but there’s some heat here.
-Bolivian Rainbow peppers range from 30,000 to 50,000 Scoville heat units which put these chilies on par with the medium-heat tabasco and cayenne peppers.
-Compared to our jalapeño reference point, that’s four to twelve times hotter than a jalapeño.
-Yes, these ornamental chilies pack a surprising punch.
+Bolivian Rainbow peppers range from 10,000 to 30,000 Scoville heat units which put these chilies on par with serrano peppers.
+They, at their absolute spiciness, can hit cayenne-level heat.
+Compared to our jalapeño reference point, near equal heat to twelve times hotter than a jalapeño.

 What do they look like?